margaretnym/python-psy/README.md

 UT Psychology Python Class

-Problem: Population Density by Geog Divisions
+Problem: Population Density by Geographical Regions

 Details: If you are interested in reading the code, here are some details about how the program proceeds:
 1. Read in all those three csv files.